benchristel/documents/src/softdao.md

 > Naming is the origin<br>
 > of all particular things.

+---

+You think wisdom is hard to come by?<br>
+Then you must think most people are fools.<br>
+You think truth is difficult to find?<br>
+Then you must think most people are ignorant.

+Why, then, do you let them tell you what's good or bad?<br>
+Why appoint them the judges of your progress?<br>
+Why let them tell you how to be, and whom to be?<br>
+They obviously don't know the first thing about it.

+What is the point of trying to get ahead of such people?<br>
+They aren't going where you want to be.

+> The Master stays behind;<br>
+> that is why she is ahead.<br>
+> She is detached from all things;<br>
+> that is why she is one with them.<br>
+> Because she has let go of herself,<br>
+> she is perfectly fulfilled.

+---

 There are two types of software developers:<br>
 Call them Achilles and Socrates.<br>
 Achilles asks "how do I ...?"<br>